Aaron-Junker/aaron-junker.github.io/_posts/2022-03-05-Send messages.md

 description: This blog post shows you how to send messages to the Microsoft Company portal as a Office 365 admin.
 ---

-This blog post shows you how to the Office 365 company portal.
+This blog post shows you how to send messages to your Intune devices in Office 365 company portal.

 <img src="https://user-images.githubusercontent.com/58633848/156612073-18141321-6199-41ef-ab65-3ff7787fc724.jpeg" width="500px" />